 Rest time: After a full day of fun in the sun, all Great Adventures campers are given an opportunity to cool down and rest.
 Mats are provided for each child, and parents are welcome to bring in other rest time supplies such as blankets and a stuffed toy.
 Campers are not required to nap, but are asked to stay quiet for their friends who do want to rest.
 A quiet activity will be provided for campers who do not choose to rest after the first 30 minutes.

 Great Adventures Activities

 Swimming: Every day, the children enjoy splashing and playing in our wading pool.
 With a lifeguard on duty, a counselor in the water and another on deck, children are safe to enjoy some free water exploration in the 6” to 2’ pool.
-Some groups will be asked to arrive in their bathing suits for an early pool time, but counselors will assist all campers in redressing after swimming.
+Some groups will be asked to arrive in their bathing suits for early pool time, but counselors will assist all campers in redressing after swimming.

 Ponies: Whether learning horse safety, how to groom, or riding Milo or Splash, children love to spend time with their furry friends.
 Every day, campers will have time with the ponies in a designated area near our building.
 Campers will learn horse safety, grooming and take pony rides throughout the week.
 Counselors will assist children to wear the provided riding helmets and walk beside them during their pony rides.

 Art: Using an assortment of materials twice a week, campers will create individual and group art projects planned by our specialty teacher.
 These fun crafts will be tied into our weekly theme, and have included Classroom Robots, Tissue Paper Butterflies, and Olympic Rings.

 Science: Can we cook s’mores with just the sun?
 What’s the difference between a frog and a toad?
 How do you make a volcano erupt, or slimy flubber bounce?
 Twice a week, a specialty teacher will use the weekly theme to explore the world around us with fun stories, experiments, and activities.